grafana/cortex-jsonnet/README.md

+# Deprecated

+This project has been deprecated and moved to [Grafana Mimir jsonnet](https://github.com/grafana/mimir/tree/main/operations/mimir).

 # Jsonnet for Cortex on Kubernetes

 This repo has the jsonnet for deploying Cortex and the related monitoring in Kubernetes.